utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. literalinclude:: ../../src/utopia/models/SandPile/SandPile_plots.yml
    :language: yaml
    :start-after: ---
-   :end-before: # --- An animation

 You will notice that the default configuration does not contain an awful lot of parameters.
 This is because it employs so-called "configuration inheritance" using the ``based_on`` key.
 It imports an existing so-called "base plot configuration" and uses the additionally specified keys to update it recursively.
 This avoids copy-pasting configurations and allows to combine configurations using multiple inheritance.
 For more information, you can continue reading :ref:`in the frontend plotting section <plot_cfg_inheritance>`.